lengkaka/lodash/README.md

 // the default modern build
 var _ = require('lodash');

-// or the compat build
+// or the compatibility build
 var _ = require('lodash-compat');

 // or specific methods